navajyothsna/final_neighbourhood/README.md

 ### How to Use
 ---
+Login to Github and fork the project from "final_neighbourhood" repository.

-Download the zip file named neighborhood-map.zip and extract all the files.
-Run the index.html file
+Run the file index.html.

 The screen will show a Google Map of some popular locations of Singapore .
 Locations can be chosen by:
 1. Clicking on a marker directly
 2. Clicking on an item in the list on the bottom right of the screen.

+The marker bounces once you click on selected one .

 A box will pop up over the chosen marker, giving some information about the location.